 Confirmation of Acceptance for Studies (CAS)

-You must have a valid Confirmation of Acceptance for Studies (CAS) reference number to apply for your Tier 4 student visa.
+You must have a valid Confirmation of Acceptance for Studies (CAS) reference number to apply for your Student visa.

 - You must enter the CAS number on your visa application form.